ChristianHaider/CSV/README.md

 The sources are stored here as well for people without access to VisualWorks or store.
 * `CSV.pcl` and `CSV.pst` together is a parcel for VisualWorks.
 * `CSVvw.st` is a fileout in VisualWorks XML source format.
-* `CSV.st` is a fileout in the original chunk format which can be read by all Smalltalks.
+* `CSV.st` is a fileout in the original chunk format which can be read by humans and all Smalltalks.